 The major draws from concepts and skills associated with a number of disciplines, including information science, management science, statistics and data science, human behavior, and law/policy.
 Graduates will be prepared to join the rapidly growing cybersecurity workforce deployed across organizations of diverse sizes and missions.

 Students completing the CYAOP degree must take twelve credits within a specialized application focus area, with at least two of the courses being at the 400-level.
 Students will be encouraged to take introductory courses that fill enforced prerequisites in the specialization while also meeting General Education knowledge domain requirements.
 The student must take all twelve credits in a single application focus area.
 Students may not mix and match.
-More information on the application focus areas is provided in the link on the left.

 - Information Sciences and Technology